"It is only in quiteness and peace that one can know what is the best thing to do."

 The sky was an unbelievable shade of blue; some white blotches of cloud gently sailed over it, impersonating my first impressions of Pondicherry.
-Beautiful French cafés, colourful façade, and colonial structures poised itself gracefully in the French street.
+Beautiful French cafés, colorful façade, and colonial structures poised themselves gracefully in the French street.
 The sweet aroma of Pondy instantly filled up my senses.

 The Tamil-French symphony

 While the French Quarters of Pondicherry kiss the shores, the fascinating Tamil Quarters impregnate structures of a distinct architectural style.
 Pondicherry is many things in one - it’s chilled-out, it leeks of history, it’s beautifully under-quoted by virgin beaches, and it is a sanctum of community peace and living.
 Pondicherry is coated with layers of pertinent living, brushed with strokes of human history.

 Having said so, Pondicherry flaunts Western as well as traditional Indian establishments.
 It is one of the best places to settle down in.
 It would be unjust to not talk about the Muslim, Christian, and Hindu Quarters in this area.